egarim/devexpress-ai-chat-samples/README.md

 ### Streaming response

 After a user sends a request, the AI client generates and sends the entire response back.
-This operation may take a while, depending on various factors.
-You can make the chat appear more responsive if you set the `UseStreaming` property to `true`.
-In this case, the AI client transmits parts of response as they become available and the chat component adds those parts to the display message.
+This operation may be time consuming.
+To make the chat appear more responsive, set the `UseStreaming` property to `true`.
+In this instance, the AI client transmits parts of the response as it becomes available and the chat component adds these parts to the display message.

 ```razor
 <DxAIChat CssClass="my-chat" UseStreaming="true" />